 3. Face-to-Face Engagement

-This innovative marketing communication tool not only cut on the many costs associated with organising a physical trade show or seminar, as well as the restrictive travelling costs, it suddenly opened up the marketing platform to a much bigger audience.
+This direct innovative marketing communication tool not only cuts the many costs associated with organising a physical trade show or seminar, as well as the restrictive travelling costs, it suddenly opens up the marketing platform to a much bigger audience.
 Online streaming platforms refined their technologies and offerings so that face-to-face engagement was possible from the comfort – and safety – of home.

 Benefits of webinars: